-We estimate that the net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$23.3 million (or approximately \$26.8 million if the underwriters exercise in full their option to purchase additional shares) based on the public offering price of \$5.00 per share.
+We estimate that the net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$120.6 million (or approximately \$138.8 million if the underwriters exercise in full their over-allotment option).

-We expect to use the net proceeds from this offering, together with the net proceeds from the concurrent notes offering, to complete the clinical development of, seek marketing approval for and fund pre-approva commercial efforts for MM-398 for the treatment of patients with metastatic pancreatic cancer whose cancer has progressed on treatment with the chemotherapy drug gemcitabine, to partially fund the clinical development of our other clinical stage product candidates (including MM-398 for indications other than pancreatic cancer), to fund pre-clinical and research and development efforts and for other general corporate purposes.
+We expect to use the net proceeds from this offering, together with the net proceeds from the concurrent common stock offering, to complete the clinical development of, seek marketing approval for and fund pre-approval commercial efforts for MM-398 for the treatment of patients with metastatic pancreatic cancer whose cancer has progressed on treatment wit the chemotherapy drug gemcitabine, to partially fund the clinical development of our other clinical stage product candidates (including MM-398 for indications other than pancreatic cancer), to fund pre-clinical and research and development efforts and for other general corporate purposes.
 See "Use of Proceeds."